Approximation Algorithm (8): Integer Multicommodity Flows

 Now, $W^\star \ge 1$ is not a hard assumption from the requirement of problem.
 If we select $\delta = 1$, $Pr[Y_e \ge (1 + \delta)c\ln{n}W^\star]$ $<$ $e^{-c\ln{n}W^\star\delta^2/3}$ $=$ $e^{-c\ln{n}/3}$ $=$ $n^{-c/3}$.

 As a result, $Pr[\max(Y_e) \ge (1 + \delta)c\ln{n}W^\star]$ $\le$ $\sum\limits_{e \in E}Pr[Y_e \ge (1 + \delta)c\ln{n}W^\star]$ $\le$ $\sum\limits_{e \in E}n^{-c/3}$ $=$ $\left\vert E \right\vert n^{-c/3}$ $\le$ $n^{2-c/3}$.
-As a result, we can select $c$ to make resonable probability with resonable maximum $Y_e$.
+We can therefore choose $c$ to achieve a reasonable probability bound with a reasonable maximum $Y_e$.

 If $W^\star \ge c\ln{n}$, we can select $\delta = \sqrt{\frac{c\ln{n}}{W^\star}} \le 1$ then $Pr[Y_e \ge (1 + \delta)W^\star]$ $<$ $e^{-W^\star\delta^2/3}$ $=$ $e^{\frac{-W^\star c\ln{n}}{3W^\star}}$ $=$ $e^{-c\ln{n}/3}$ $=$ $n^{-c/3}$.